"Teleophthalmology may play a role in reducing coverage gaps in emergency department eye care, particularly in rural areas, a new study suggests.

 Advise patients that in the days following intravitreal injection of OZURDEX® , patients are at risk for potential complications including in particular, but not limited to, the development of endophthalmitis or elevated intraocular pressure.

 Advise patients that if the eye becomes red, sensitive to light, painful, or develops a change in vision, they should seek immediate care from an ophthalmologist.

-Patients may experience temporary visual blurring after receiving an intravitreal injection.
-They should not drive or use machines until this has resolved.
+Inform patients that they may experience temporary visual blurring after receiving an intravitreal injection.
+Advise patients not to drive or use machines until this has been resolved.

 This monograph has been modified to include the generic and brand name in many instances.